 Taking as input the spacecraft position and velocity along with sensor mount angle data and spacecraft orientation data, the geolocation or latitude and longitude of each pixel is calculated and stored.
 Additional information related to the spacecraft view angles and associated sun angles are also computed.
 These include the satellite zenith and azimuth angles and solar zenith and azimuth angles, which provide the direction of the satellite and the sun from the normal to the Earth for each pixel.
-The satellite zenith angle is also referred to as the Earth incidence angle (EIA), which is extremely important for retrieval algorithms as it affects the resulting Tb.
+The satellite zenith angle is also referred to as the Earth incidence angle (EIA), which is important for retrieval algorithms as it affects the resulting Tb.
 The sun glint angle is also computed and provided to identify potential specular reflection from the sun over water surfaces that may also impact retrieval algorithms.
 Additional information computed at this stage includes angles relating the position of the sun relative to the spacecraft direction of motion, whether or not the spacecraft is in the Earth's shadow, and the time since the spacecraft entered into the Earth's shadow or time since eclipse.
-Only the EIA and sun glint angles are written out in the FCDR files, but the other angles/fields are computed for analysis purposes.
-Monthly estimates of the spacecraft attitude, or roll, pitch, and yaw angles, were estimated based on a coastline analysis, which is described in detail by Berg et al. (2013).
-The geolocation calculation is described in detail in a CSU technical report by Sapiano et al. (2010).
-The following values are calculated:
+Only the EIA and sun glint angles are written out in the FCDR files, but the other angles/fields are computed for analysis purposes and can be output into optional XBASE files.
+Estimates of the spacecraft/sensor roll and pitch were estimated based on an analysis of simulated minus observed cross-track bias patterns.
+Offsets in the roll direction result in a slope across the scan while offsets in the pitch direction result in an arc shaped pattern in the cross-track biases.
+Subsequent coastline analysis, which is described in detail by Berg et al. 2018 and Kroodsma et al. 2021 was used to solve for offsets in the spacecraft/sensor yaw direction along with delta EIA and timing offsets.